MikhailKuklin/data-pipeline-COVID19-monitoring/prerequisites_readme.md

 python make_gh_block.py
 ```

+For GCP credentials, one should already have the json file.
+For GCS, service account has to be created in GCP:

+1. IAM & Admin/Service Accounts
+2. Role: BigQuery Admin, Storage Admin

 *Step 10* dbt cloud setup

 To setup dbt cloud with Big Query, follow detailed instructions from [this guideline](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/week_4_analytics_engineering/dbt_cloud_setup.md)